Areas of expertise: Political violence; transitional justice; forgiveness and reconciliation

 Ernesto Verdeja earned his Ph.D. and M.A. in political science (political theory) from the New School for Social Research in New York City.
 His research has focused on large-scale political violence (genocide, war crimes, crimes against humanity), transitional justice, forgiveness and reconciliation, and trials, truth commissions, apologies, and reparations.
 Other interests include contemporary political theory, particularly democratic and critical theory, the Frankfurt School, and feminism.

 Verdeja is the author of Unchopping a Tree: Reconciliation in the Aftermath of Political Violence (Temple University Press, 2009).
-His work has been published in Constellations, Perspectives on Politics, Contemporary Political Theory, The Review of Politics, The European Journal of Political Theory, Res Publica, Metaphilosophy, Genocide Studies and Prevention, and Contemporary Politics.
+His work has been published in Constellations, Perspectives on Politics, Contemporary Political Theory, The Review of Politics, the European Journal of Political Theory, International Political Science Review, Res Publica, Metaphilosophy, Genocide Studies and Prevention, and Contemporary Politics.

-Verdeja is coeditor of two short books: one on transitional justice and the other on civil society in Cuba, and coeditor of forthcoming volumes on peacebuilding and social movements, the field of genocide studies, and the international politics of genocide.
+He is co-editor of volumes on peacebuilding and social movements, the field of genocide studies, and the international politics of genocide, as well as co-editor of two short books: one on transitional justice and the other on civil society in Cuba.
 He is currently working on a book project on comparative genocide.
 Verdeja also co-directs a project mapping state security force structures around the world.

 Verdeja’s dissertation won the Hannah Arendt Award in Politics from the New School for Social Research for best dissertation in political science and was nominated for the American Political Science Association’s Leo Strauss Award in Political Theory.